 Last updated: 18 Jul 2022

-Flux are building a next generation Web3 decentralized cloud that allows any dockerized application to run on its network.
+Flux are building a next generation Web3 cloud that allows any dockerized application to run on its network.

 The Flux Network is powered by FluxOS, a second layer operating system that ensures the efficient operation of any given node and the network as a whole.